hdShang/arxiv-daily/docs/cs-RO/2025-11-13/papers/251110021v1-decart-leg-design-and-evaluation-of-a-novel-humanoid-robot-leg-with-.md

 ---
 layout: default
-title: DecARt Leg: Design and Evaluation of a Novel Humanoid Robot Leg with Decoupled Actuation for Agile Locomotion
+title: "DecARt Leg: Design and Evaluation of a Novel Humanoid Robot Leg with Decoupled Actuation for Agile Locomotion"
 ---

 # DecARt Leg: Design and Evaluation of a Novel Humanoid Robot Leg with Decoupled Actuation for Agile Locomotion